Simone Young

-Simone Margaret Young AM (born 2 March 1961) is an Australian conductor.
+Simone Margaret Young AM (born 2 March 1961) is an Australian conductor and academic teacher.
 She is currently chief conductor of the Sydney Symphony Orchestra.

 Biography and career

 Young was born in Sydney, of Irish ancestry on her father's side and Croatian ancestry on her mother's.
-Young was educated at the Monte Sant' Angelo Mercy College in North Sydney.
+Young was educated at the Monte Sant'Angelo Mercy College in North Sydney.
 She studied composition, piano and conducting at the Sydney Conservatorium of Music.

-Commencing in 1983, Young worked at Opera Australia as a répétiteur under various conductors, including Charles Mackerras, Richard Bonynge, Carlo Felice Cillario and Stuart Challender.
+Beginning in 1983, Young worked at Opera Australia as a répétiteur under various conductors, including Charles Mackerras, Richard Bonynge, Carlo Felice Cillario and Stuart Challender.
 Young started her operatic conducting career at the Sydney Opera House in 1985.
 In 1986 she was the first woman and youngest person to be appointed a resident conductor with Opera Australia.
 She received an Australia Council grant to study overseas, and was named Young Australian of the Year.
 In her early years, she was assistant to James Conlon, and Kapellmeister, at the Cologne Opera, and assistant to Daniel Barenboim at the Berlin State Opera and the Bayreuth Festival.
 From 1998 until 2002, Young was principal conductor of the Bergen Philharmonic Orchestra in Norway.

 From 2001 to 2003, Young was chief conductor of Opera Australia in Sydney.
-Her contract was not renewed after 2003, with one given reason being the excessive expense of her programming ideas.
+Her contract was not renewed after 2003; one reason offered was the expense of her programming ideas.